5 "Weird" Headache Triggers To Be Aware Of

 - Crying for an extended period of time.

-Doctors call this condition a cold stimulus headache and it’s an unusual headache trigger that we’ve all experienced at some time or another, but few know why.
+Doctors call this condition a cold stimulus headache.
+It’s colloquially known as an “ice cream headache.”
+This is an unusual headache trigger that we’ve all experienced at some time or another, but few know why.
 What causes it?

 - Exposure to cold temperatures.
-They’re common in the summer when the air conditioner is set really low to almost freezing.
+They’re common in the summer when the air conditioner is set really low and you feel really cold.